 I believe that everybody deserves a chance at a better life and that life is better with skill.

-My how is to empower people with skills and I write the guides that change the world.
+I empower people with skills by writing the guides to change the world.

-I am a strategist, an innovator, an Agile leader, a productivity specialist, a project leader, an author, a director of digital transformation, and part-time CEO whisperer.
+I am a strategist, an innovator, an Agile leader, a productivity specialist, a project leader, an author, a director of digital transformation, and CEO whisperer.